Beach Wedding Dress Styles: 12 Looks That Actually Work on Sand (and in the Wind)

 Wind is the single biggest variable that separates a Pinterest photo from real life on a beach.
 Plan for it, and you’ll look effortless.
 Ignore it, and you’ll spend your ceremony holding down your skirt.

-According to No Worries Event Planning, even forecasted calm days can surprise you with sudden gusts that topple structures and send lightweight decor flying.
+Even forecasted calm days can surprise you with sudden gusts that topple structures and send lightweight decor flying, as No Worries Event Planning notes.
 The same applies to your dress and veil.

 Here are practical, tested strategies: